caiocinel/ProcessZ/README.md

 # Features

-* Clear overview of running processes and resource usage
+* Clear overview of running processes and resource usage;
-* Detailed system information and graphs
+* Detailed system information and graphs;
-* Views and edits services
+* Views and edits services;
-* Other features useful for debugging and analyzing software
+* Other features useful for debugging and analyzing software.